Now booking for Spring 2025 experiences!

 Egg-ploring Education

 An comprehensive 4-week in-class program designed to provide students with an immersive, hands-on learning experience.
 Throughout the program, students will have the unique opportunity to observe the fascinating development of chicks inside eggs, witnessing the hatching process firsthand.
-Led by Farmer Kathryn, who will visit the classroom at least four times (with additional visits available if needed), this program also includes valuable lessons on the different parts of an egg and the diverse range of animals that lay eggs.
+Led by Ms. Kathryn, who will visit the classroom at least four times (with additional visits available if needed).
 It’s an engaging and educational experience that brings science to life!

 The 2025 program is $75 per classroom.
 Multiple incubators are available, and discounts are offered for using more than one at a time.
 All materials are fully prepared and ready to use.
 This is an instructor led program, but adjustments can be made if the teacher requests.
 There may be additional fees to cover travel.

-For further inforamtion or to book your program email info@anearfullofagriculture.com
+For further information or to book your program email info@anearfullofagriculture.com

 Important notices-